ELE427 Social Entrepreneurship

 If slots become available, NHH-students applying for admission will be ranked based on the following criteria: Grade point average and motivation letter.

 •Should have attended at least 6 months in a Master of Business Administration / Economics program;

 •Read the course literature in advance of the course start

 Requirements for course approval

 Mandatory course attendance and class participation.

-The paper is to be submitted electronically and students may leave NHH after the group presentation on June 30th.
+The paper is to be submitted electronically and students may leave NHH after the group presentation on the final day.

-Grading scale A - F.
+Grading scale: A - F

 - ECTS Credits

 The course will be offered Spring 2021 - Summer school - weeks 24 and 25